salaw-quest/visualizationterrorism/README.md

-# visualizationterrorism
+# visualization terrorism

-This project is made in the attempt to visualize terrorism attacks of al-Qaieda and their branches.
+This project is made to visualize terrorism attacks of al-Qaieda and their branches.
+We aim to have a better understanding of their modes of operation and links between branches.